EHCP: Phase Transfer

 We will finalise all phase transfer EHC plans, including naming a placement, by 31 March.

 If parents or the young person would like to be considered for travel assistance, they need to apply on the East Sussex County Council website:

 Post-16 travel assistance is discretionary, and the Council will consider each application in line with the ‘16 to 19 SEND Travel Assistance Policy’:

 Applications should not be made until a placement has been named in the EHCP.

 Parents or the young person must apply for travel assistance by 30 April as the local authority cannot guarantee that arrangements will be in place from the start of September for applications received after this date.

 The Preparing for Adulthood (PfA) programme provides expertise and support to local authorities and their partners to embed preparing for adulthood from the earliest years.
-PfA ensures that young people with SEND achieve paid employment, independent living and housing options, good health, friendships, relationships and community inclusion as they move into adulthood.
-You can visit their website by clicking the link below:
+PfA ensures that young people with SEND achieve paid employment, independent living and housing options, good health, friendships, relationships and community inclusion as they move into adulthood:

 Glossary of East Sussex SEND Terms

 Some of the terms used on this website are explained on our page, Glossary of East Sussex SEND Terms.

 Visit the next page: EHCP Appeals and Mediation